rkyleg/scope/README.md

 ![Alt text](/img/afide.png "afide") afide
 =====
-another freakin IDE
+another freakin IDE.
 Pronounced as aphid

 **Warning** - This is still in the early stages of development.
 Use at your own risk.